 Begin with the basics and remember that a well-lit, ample room is best for this theme.
 If you are working with a smaller space, consider adding mirrors and soft lighting to give a better sense of depth.
 To evoke the freshness of Polynesia, keep your color scheme vivid and crisp.
 For your bedroom, find linens in botanic greens and yellows.
 If you are reinventing your family or living room, you can pick out a monochrome couch in one of these shades or choose a white set with floral or plant patterns.

 Burnt orange and guava shades refract light beautifully, so they are excellent choices for curtains.
 If you are able to procure traditional Polynesian home decor fabrics, you will have the choice of a wide assortment of vintage and contemporary patterns.
 Go DIY!
 Remember that the key to an enchanting color scheme is: 60-30-10.
 Your primary color will take over 60% of the space—here you should consider softer, more muted shades of vivid, bright colors.

 This is how you will cover your main surfaces: floors, couches, walls, etc. Next, your secondary color will be on 30% of the total area: a perfect ratio for a lively color, but not quite jewel-tone level yet.
 Your secondary color is perfect for curtains, tablecloths, and other accessories.
 Lastly, your accent color will be on 10% of visible surfaces.
 It should complement your other color choices, but it’s a chance for you to have fun and pick a special hue.
 You will mostly be picking out objects, finishes, and details in this color.

-Once you have the basic layout of your colors and textiles, you can complement it with nautical home décor objects.
+Once you have the basic layout of your colors and textiles, you can complement it with nautical home decor objects.
 Adding some dark blues and grays can make your room look more modern, sleek, and contrast from the brighter elements.
 It’s easy to find lamps and candle holders decorated with nautical themes, like anchors, surfing imagery, whales, and starfishes.
-When exploring Polynesian decorating ideas for walls, don’t be afraid to go outside the box and get a Kraken stenciled on your accent wall!
+When exploring Polynesian wall decor ideas, don’t be afraid to go outside the box and get a Kraken stenciled on your accent wall!